shreyanshvarshney/Innovaccer-Entry-Management-Software/README.md

  #### step 7
  <img src="src/img/step7.png" width="600px" height="400px">

  ### After this, Visitor will receive all the visit details as mentioned in the above MySQL Database.
+Checkin_time and checkout_time(datetime) in the above picture also.

  ## End of file.

  ### Thanks for giving this opportunity, Hope for a good news soon :blush: .